 Sales Process Optimization: How to Build a Scalable Revenue Engine

 Sales process optimization is how revenue teams turn plateauing pipelines into scalable growth engines.
-At ZoomInfo, we've built our business on continuous refinement—testing, measuring, and adjusting our sales motions based on what actually drives pipeline velocity and win rates.
+At ZoomInfo, an all-in-one AI GTM Platform, we've built our business on continuous refinement: testing, measuring, and adjusting our sales motions based on what actually drives pipeline velocity and win rates.
 This guide covers the specific techniques we use and see working across thousands of B2B sales organizations.

 Sales process optimization targets specific areas for improvement: